-The next Parish Council Meetings are Thursday 15th November and 13th December at 7.30pm.
+The next Parish Council Meeting 18th July 7.30pm and AGM starts at 7pm.
 At Sandymoor School.

 Sandymoor is a civil parish in the borough of Halton, Cheshire, England.
 The parish lies in the eastern part of the town of Runcorn.